 The game was then released, however was done so with all the blood replaced either with green ooze (to signify that the things you were running over were zombies and not real people) or oil (to represent robots).
 Naturally, an unofficial patch was immedietely released to re-insert the blood and gore.

 Finally, after 10 months of appeals from Carmageddon's developer, Stainless Games, the original version of the game was certified by the BBFC.

 To date the Carmageddon series has sold more than two million copies.

 Football Manager 2005

 Country that banned it: China

-Luxuries such as nutrition and sleep are sacrificed when it comes to masterminding managerial success in FM, but this wasn't what caused China to ban Football Manager outright.
-The Chinese government was more concerned that Taiwan and Tibet had been recognised as independent nations and had been listed as separate countries, which they considered a threat to "China's sovereignty and territorial integrity".
+Luxuries such as nutrition and sleep are sacrificed when it comes to masterminding managerial success in Football Manager, but this wasn't what caused China to ban the soccer simulation outright.
+The Chinese government was more concerned that Taiwan and Tibet had been recognised as independent nationsin the game and had been listed as separate countries, which they considered a serious threat to "China's sovereignty and territorial integrity".
 Sports Interactive soon released a Chinese version of the game with both Taiwan and Tibet annexed into China.